secure-compilation/SECOMP/README.md

 The development is currently split into four branches, which we are working on merging into a single release:
- - `ccs-submission`: compiler correctness proof, recomposition proof, and testing infrastructure (main)
+ - `ccs-main`: compiler correctness proof, recomposition proof, and testing infrastructure
  - `ccs-backtranslation`: proof of back-translation
- - `secure-compilation`: proof of blame
+ - `ccs-blame`: proof of blame

 ## Building